Horizontal gene transfer: Prokaryotes

-Horizontal gene transfer is common among bacteria, even among very distantly related ones.
-This process is thought to be a significant cause of increased drug resistance when one bacterial cell acquires resistance, and the resistance genes are transferred to other species.
+Horizontal gene transfer is common among bacteria, even among very distantly related ones, and also between bacteria and archaea.
+This process is thought to be a significant cause of increased drug resistance when one bacterial cell acquires resistance, and the resistance genes are transferred to the other species.
 Transposition and horizontal gene transfer, along with strong natural selective forces have led to multi-drug resistant strains of S. aureus and many other pathogenic bacteria.
 Horizontal gene transfer also plays a role in the spread of virulence factors, such as exotoxins and exoenzymes, amongst bacteria.
 A prime example concerning the spread of exotoxins is the adaptive evolution of Shiga toxins in E. coli through horizontal gene transfer via transduction with Shigella species of bacteria.
 Strategies to combat certain bacterial infections by targeting these specific virulence factors and mobile genetic elements have been proposed.
 For example, horizontally transferred genetic elements play important roles in the virulence of E. coli, Salmonella, Streptococcus and Clostridium perfringens.

 In prokaryotes, restriction-modification systems are known to provide immunity against horizontal gene transfer and in stabilizing mobile genetic elements.
 Genes encoding restriction modification systems have been reported to move between prokaryotic genomes within mobile genetic elements (MGE) such as plasmids, prophages, insertion sequences/transposons, integrative conjugative elements (ICE), and integrons.
 Still, they are more frequently a chromosomal-encoded barrier to MGE than an MGE-encoded tool for cell infection.

 Lateral gene transfer via a mobile genetic element, namely the integrated conjugative element (ICE) Bs1 has been reported for its role in the global DNA damage SOS response of the gram positive Bacillus subtilis.
 Furthermore, it has been linked with the radiation and desiccation resistance of Bacillus pumilus SAFR-032 spores, isolated from spacecraft cleanroom facilities.

 Transposon insertion elements have been reported to increase the fitness of gram-negative E. coli strains through either major transpositions or genome rearrangements, and increasing mutation rates.
 In a study on the effects of long-term exposure of simulated microgravity on non-pathogenic E. coli, the results showed transposon insertions occur at loci, linked to SOS stress response.
 When the same E. coli strain was exposed to a combination of simulated microgravity and trace (background) levels of (the broad spectrum) antibiotic (chloramphenicol), the results showed transposon-mediated rearrangements (TMRs), disrupting genes involved in bacterial adhesion, and deleting an entire segment of several genes involved with motility and chemotaxis.
-Both these studies have implications for microbial growth, adaptation to and antibiotic resistance in real time space conditions.
+Both of these studies have implications for microbial growth, adaptation to and antibiotic resistance in real time space conditions.

 Horizontal gene transfer is particularly active in bacterial genomes around the production of secondary or specialized metabolites.
+This is clearly exhibited within certain groups of bacteria including P. aeruginosa and actinomycetales, an order of Actinomycetota.
 Certain areas of genes known as hotspots further increase the likelihood of horizontally transferred secondary metabolite-producing genes.